 The technique I used for the finishing details was to apply layers of the plaster in swooping motions with my trowel.
 Leaving parts where the colors of paint are exposed is what’s going to give your wall a really neat smeared and exposed brick look.

 I was careful not to cake the plaster on as I did not want a heavy look.
 I played with it and went back over certain parts skimming the plaster.

 Occasionally step away from the wall to see if you like how it’s looking.
 You can leave more color exposed too if you like.
 Below is a video demo of the plaster application process.

 And that is it!
 What do you think?
 Isn’t it beautiful!
 This part of our garage looks like a cool studio now…I try hard to ignore the messy clutter everywhere else.

 This was a really easy way to make a bland wall look amazing and change the whole aesthetic of the space.
 It’s the perfect backdrop for several design styles, from rustic chic to boho to modern industrial.

 And I’ve made great use of it as my staging wall for my furniture renovations.
 Take a look.

+It makes me so happy when others are empowered to create their own art!
 Thank you for stopping by friends!
 I hope you enjoyed this tutorial.
 Be sure to SUBSCRIBE at the bottom of the page.
 I will be sharing some more exciting projects soon!